 There are several institutions that offer welder certifications, which assess the skill level and knowledge of those applying.
 Many Wise VA employers not only require a degree or certificate from an accredited welding program, but also certification from a renowned agency such as the American Welding Society (AWS).
 A wide range of certifications are available dependent on the kind of work that the welder does.
 Just some of the things that certification can acknowledge are the welder’s ability to

 - Work with specified metal thicknesses

-- Work with specific kinds of welds
+- Work with various kinds of welds

 - Operate according to contract specifications

-How to Decide on a Welding Trade Program
+How to Select a Welder Vocational Program

-Perhaps you live in the Warrenton Virginia area, or have decided to enroll in a Welding Program that has a campus near there.
+Perhaps you live in the Wise Virginia area, or have decided to enroll in a Welding Program that has a campus near there.
 In either case, you may find this bit of history both interesting and informative.

 Wise is a town in Wise County, Virginia, United States.
 The population was 3,286 at the 2010 census.
 It is the county seat of Wise County.
 It was originally incorporated as the town of Gladeville in 1874.
 The town's name was changed to Wise in 1924.
 Wise is named after Henry A. Wise, the last Virginia governor before the American Civil War and the first governor to hail from the Eastern Shore of Virginia.